Performing Trade Studies Using Analyzer and Astrogator

 2. Select the Best Design tab.

-3. If the problem formulation is single-objective, the Best Design tab is displayed, showing the last design improvement reported by the algorithm.
-By clicking the Copy button, you can transfer the information in the report to a document or a slide show presentation.
+3. If the problem formulation is single-objective, the Best Design tab appears, showing the last design improvement reported by the algorithm.
+By clicking Copy , you can transfer the information in the report to a document or a slide show presentation.

 Best Design